 This sweet potato casserole with rum and candied pecans goes down in the annals of my kitchen adventures as a happy accident.

 The casserole turned out so creamy and delicious G and I not only polished the whole eight servings between us in one meal that day, it has also become a side dish we make regularly year-round.
 With fluffy sweet potatoes bursting with rum flavor and bits of sugary pecans, it absolutely screams comfort food.

-If you’re looking for the perfect accompaniment to your Thanksgiving turkey or Christmas ham, this sweet potato casserole with rum and candied pecans won’t disappoint!
-Although the recipe does call for rum, the amount added is negligible enough for everyone at the table to enjoy.
-Have a Happy Thanksgiving, my friends.
-May life give you many reasons to be thankful.
+If you’re looking for the perfect accompaniment to your Thanksgiving turkey or Christmas ham, this sweet potato casserole with rum and candied pecans won’t disappoint.
+Serve alongside everyone’s favorite green beans and you’ll have a holiday feast to remember!

-Scrub sweet potatoes well and pat dry.
+- Scrub sweet potatoes well and pat dry.
 Arrange on a baking sheet and with a fork, pierce each potato 2 or 3 times.

 - Transfer the mixture to a buttered baking dish.
 Smooth top and sprinkle with candied pecans.

-In a sauce pan over medium heat, add butter and sugar and cook, stirring regularly, until sugar is melted.
+- In a saucepan over medium heat, add butter and sugar and cook, stirring regularly, until sugar is melted.

 First published November 16, 2013.